pycroscopy/pycroscopy/README.rst

 8. Contact us
 -------------
+* We are interested in collaborating with industry members to integrate pycroscopy into instrumentation or analysis software.
+* We can work with you to convert your file formats into pycroscopy compatible HDF5 files and help you get started with data analysis.
 * Join our slack project at https://pycroscopy.slack.com to discuss about pycroscopy
 * Feel free to get in touch with us at pycroscopy (at) gmail [dot] com
 * If you find any bugs or if you want a feature added to pycroscopy, raise an `issue <https://github.com/pycroscopy/pycroscopy/issues>`_.
 You will need a free Github account to do this